Catford: Early developments

-Broadway Theatre is an art deco building adjoining the town hall.
-It is a curved stone structure decorated with shields and heraldic emblems and topped with a copper-green spire.
-It was opened in 1932 as the Concert Hall and is now a Grade II listed building.
-The interior is in art deco style.
-The last cinema in the borough (before the 2019 launch of Catford Mews) stood diagonally opposite the theatre until its closure in 2002.
-Catford also boasts a large Gothic police station.
-In 2006, a large blue pipe sculpture was unveiled outside Eros House.
-Eros House was built on the site of the Lewisham Hippodrome theatre, which later housed another cinema (The Eros Cinema), and was demolished in 1960.
+There are several notable buildings in the centre of Catford.
+The Broadway Theatre is an art deco building adjoining the town hall.
+It was opened in 1932 as a Concert Hall and is now a Grade II listed building.
+The exterior has a curved stone structure decorated with shields and heraldic emblems, topped with a copper dome while the interior retains an Art Deco style.
+There had been two purpose built cinemas in the centre of Catford.
+The Hippodrome was demolished to make way for Eros House and the other, diagonally opposite the Theatre, is now a worship hall.

 The 1960s and 70s had a considerable impact on the architecture of Catford.
-The old Town Hall of 1875, was replaced by the current Civic Suite in 1968, soon after the merger of the metropolitan boroughs of Lewisham and Deptford.
-Laurence House, where many of the Lewisham Council functions are housed including the offices of the Mayor of Lewisham and the Young Mayors of Lewisham, is on the site of old St Laurence's Church.
-The original Gothic C of E St. Laurence Church was located where Laurence House is today (known as the Catford Cathedral), but as part of the urban renewal of Catford in the 1960s, the church is now housed in a more modern style building 200 metres down Bromley Road.
+Eros House was constructed in 1962, the old Town Hall of 1875 was replaced by the current Civic Suite in 1968 (soon after the merger of the metropolitan boroughs of Lewisham and Deptford) and Milford Towers was developed in the early 1970's.
+Laurence House, where many of the Lewisham Council functions are housed, including the offices of the Mayor of Lewisham and the Young Mayors of Lewisham, is on the site of old St Laurence's Church, built by the architect Hugh Roumieu Gough in 1887 and demolished in 1969.
+The new parish church of St Laurence was built 200 metres down Bromley Road in 1968 by the architect Ralph Covell, working in a Brutalist idiom, and is now Grade II Listed.